Northampton hospital grounds and outdoor gym

 These criteria are a guide for assessing suitability.
 Each patient will be individually assessed by our dedicated team.

-This ward will not be appropriate for patients with a history of Dementia, Learning Disabilities or Personality Disorders.
+This ward will not be appropriate for patients with a history of Dementia or Learning Disabilities.

 Ward detail